 \section{Introduction}

-The bulk-edge correspondence (BEC) stands as a cornerstone principle in topological physics~\cite{Xiao2010, Citro2023, Eschrig2011}, positing that the topological invariants of bulk states, such as the Chern number, determine the number and nature of edge states.
-There is currently a surge of interest in exploring the BEC across a diverse spectrum of physical systems~\cite{Haldane2008, Raghu2008, Wang2008, Lu2014, Wu2015, Takahashi2018, Ozawa2019, Yasutomo2020, Yuto2022, Kariyado2015, Yang2015, Huber2016, Roman2016, Kawaguchi2017, Takahashi2019, Liu2020, Amin2018, Storkanova2021, Makino2022, Hu2022, Knebel2020, Yoshida2021, Mezil2017}, including interdisciplinary areas like meteorological systems \cite{Pierre2017}.
-The fascination with the BEC stems from two primary drivers.
-Firstly, within topological physics~\cite{Kane2005, 2Kane2005, Fu2007, Hasan2010, Qi2011, Ando2013, Andrei2006, 2Fu2007, Fu2006, Thouless1983, Schnyder2008,Zhu2020}, the BEC is a hallmark feature of topological materials~\cite{Hatsugai1993, 2Hatsugai1993}, encompassing topological insulators, topological semimetals, and topological superconductors.
+The bulk-edge correspondence stands as a cornerstone principle in topological physics~\cite{Xiao2010, Citro2023, Eschrig2011}, positing that the topological invariants of bulk states, such as the Chern number, determine the number and nature of edge states.
+There is currently a surge of interest in exploring the bulk-edge correspondence across a diverse spectrum of physical systems~\cite{Haldane2008, Raghu2008, Wang2008, Lu2014, Wu2015, Takahashi2018, Ozawa2019, Yasutomo2020, Yuto2022, Kariyado2015, Yang2015, Huber2016, Roman2016, Kawaguchi2017, Takahashi2019, Liu2020, Amin2018, Storkanova2021, Makino2022, Hu2022, Knebel2020, Yoshida2021, Mezil2017}, including interdisciplinary areas like meteorological systems \cite{Pierre2017}.
+The fascination with the bulk-edge correspondence stems from two primary drivers.
+First, within topological physics~\cite{Kane2005, 2Kane2005, Fu2007, Hasan2010, Qi2011, Ando2013, Andrei2006, 2Fu2007, Fu2006, Thouless1983, Schnyder2008,Zhu2020}, the bulk-edge correspondence is a hallmark feature of topological materials~\cite{Hatsugai1993, 2Hatsugai1993}, encompassing topological insulators, topological semimetals, and topological superconductors.
 It serves as a pivotal method for identifying and characterizing these materials.
-Secondly, the BEC not only sheds light on the intrinsic connection between bulk and edge states but also lays the theoretical groundwork for the application of topological materials.
+Second, the bulk-edge correspondence not only sheds light on the intrinsic connection between bulk and edge states, but also lays the theoretical groundwork for the application of topological materials.
 For example, in fields such as quantum computing~\cite{Kunst2018, Asboth2014, Graf2013} and spintronics~\cite{Hadad2018}, harnessing the edge states of topological materials facilitates low-loss and highly stable electron and spin transport.
-To date, the BEC has predominantly been explored within the realm of linear quantum systems~\cite{Sadel2017, Yuce2018}.
+To date, the bulk-edge correspondence has predominantly been explored within the realm of linear quantum systems~\cite{Sadel2017, Yuce2018}.